ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

-The key identifier for an Issuer Private and Public Key (skI, pkI), denoted `token_key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded SubjectPublicKeyInfo (SPKI) object carrying pkI.
-The SPKI object MUST use the RSASSA-PSS OID {{!RFC5756}}, which specifies the hash algorithm and salt size.
+The key identifier for an Issuer Private and Public Key (skI, pkI), denoted `token_key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded SubjectPublicKeyInfo {{?RFC5280}} (SPKI) object carrying pkI as a DER-encoded RSAPublicKey value in the the subjectPublicKey field.
+Additionally, the SPKI object MUST use the id-RSASSA-PSS object identifier in the algorithm field within the SPKI object, the parameters field MUST contain a RSASSA-PSS-params value, and MUST include the hashAlgorithm, maskGenAlgorithm, and saltLength values.
-The salt size MUST match the output size of the hash function associated with the public key and token type.
-The parameters field for the digest used in the mask generation function and the digest being signed MUST be omitted.
+The saltLength MUST match the output size of the hash function associated with the public key and token type.

 An example sequence of the SPKI object (in ASN.1 format) for a 2048-bit key is
 below: